 Celebrate the flavours of the region at one of these agriculture-focused events.

 Open Farms - Frontenac County

 Where: Various small farms

 This event is an agriculturally-focused experience designed to bring visitors into small farms to meet the farmers, ask questions, and savour the flavours of the region.
-In Frontenac County you can visit Back Forty Artisan Cheese for a farm tour and cheese tasting, or reserve your spot for a six-course, farm-to-table dinner.
+In Frontenac County you can visit Back Forty Artisan Cheese for a farm tour and cheese tasting.
 At Woodland Priestess in Arden, Tawny Stowe will educate visitors on the basics of permaculture and the benefits it brings to small scale agriculture.
 Tickets for both experiences must be purchased in advance.

 Lanark County Harvest Festival - Lanark County

 Where: Beckwith Park, 1319 9th Line, Carleton Place

 When: Sept.
 10, 2023, 11 a.m. to 4 p.m.